-When you think about a snowmelt system, a good description is the mixing of fire and ice.
 When the snowmelt system first turns on, it is very important that the slab/driveway does not get "shocked" with hot water.
 The control system has to monitor the heat input to the slab in a controlled manner to protect the slab.
-If not, the driveway will experience cracking.
+If not, the driveway will possibly experience cracking.
 The same issues exist in the boiler room.
 It is important to prevent large slugs of extremely cold water from entering the boiler(s).
 This could cause thermal stressing and eventual cracking of boiler sections.
-If standard, non-condensing boilers are used, the control system has to prevent flue-gas condensation from occurring for extended periods of time.
-If not, the system will "rot" out the flue piping and eventually the castiron sections.
+If standard, noncondensing boilers are used, the control system has to prevent flue-gas condensation from occurring for extended periods of time.
+If not, the system will "rot" out the flue piping and eventually the cast-iron sections.
 All of these issues can be handled easily with proper piping and a proper control strategy.
-Again, something that the radiant tubing manufacturers deal with in every system design.
+Again, something that the radiant tubing manufacturers deal with in every system they design.

-If you have any questions or comments regarding snowmelting, please call me at 1-800-423-7187 or email me at gcarey@fiainc.com
+If you have any questions or comments, e-mail gcarey@ fiainc.com, call 1-800-423-7187 or follow me on Twitter at @Ask_Gcarey.